Introduce your children to your working life! Check out these Take Your Child to Work Day activities for a successful event.

 This was the first year my eldest was finally old enough to come—enough reason for me to join the planning committee.

-Bring Your Child to Work Day activities and ideas
+Take Your Child to Work Day activities

 And I learned a lot.
 From activities to best practices, here’s everything you need to host Bring Your Child to Work Day: